yzays8/z80-emu/README.md

 ## About

 This is a minimal custom Z80 (LR35902) emulator.
 It implements the core features and can pass the all of the [Blargg instruction tests](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs/individual).
-The I/O features are not yet implemented.

-## Usage
+## Build & Run

-Prepare the file to be loaded in advance.

 ```sh
 make